Healthcare open enrollment FAQs

 Learn tips on how and when to purchase insurance from the Healthcare Marketplace.

-Health Insurance Marketplace.
-Chances are good that you’ve heard those words countless times over the last several years.
+Chances are good that you’ve heard about the Health Insurance Marketplace over the last several years.
 But how does it work, what is the deadline and how do you make your purchase decision?

 It can be confusing to wade through the mountains of information about healthcare coverage and determine what’s best for you and your family.
 We’ve put together a list of tips and FAQs to address the ins and outs of buying your health coverage on the Health Insurance Marketplace.